 By Melanie Lockwood Herman

-During my final weekend before the Summit I spent some time with my family in New England and wound up as a second-year participant in sixth year of the Pewter Run, a timed event for those who love to collect, ride (and repair!) vintage and antique motorcycles.
+Several years ago during the weekend before a Risk Summit, I spent some time with my family in New England and wound up as a second-year participant in sixth year of the Pewter Run, a timed event for those who love to collect, ride (and repair!) vintage and antique motorcycles.
 The event, which is sponsored by the United States Classic Racing Association (USCRA), begins in historic Hillsborough Center, NH and winds its way through the scenic New Hampshire countryside, covering 40 miles.
 Riders depart at 30 second intervals and this year the timed ride was one hour and 54 minutes.
 Throughout the journey we encountered several determined riders at the side of the road.
 In a couple of instances the stranded rider was doing whatever it took to get his vintage machine running.
 For most entrants a small adjustment was all that was needed to get back on the road.
 Unfortunately, a couple of riders wound up in the DNF (“did not finish”) category and rode back to the start in a “sweep” vehicle with their uncooperative machine strapped to a trailer.

 Just prior to heading off for the Pewter Run I had an opportunity to chat with my sister about her upcoming nuptials.
 While riding my Dad’s 1955 Norton Dominator, I pondered the traditions associated with marriage ceremonies.
 One that came to mind immediately was the tradition of wearing “something old, something new, something borrowed and something blue.”
 It occurred to me that this oft-repeated expression could be converted to helpful, if not lucky risk management advice with a small, but important adjustment.